More young people are dying as a result of strokes, according to data

 • Speech: Is speech slurred?
 Is the person unable to speak or hard to understand?
 Ask the person to repeat a simple sentence.

 • Time to call 911: If the person shows any of these symptoms, even if the symptoms go away, call 911 and get them to the hospital ASAP.
 The faster a person is treated, the more likely they are to recover.

 Additional symptoms can include sudden numbness or weakness in the face, arm or leg, especially on one side of the body, severe headache, sudden confusion or trouble seeing in one or both eyes.

 “The medical community needs to do a better job at educating our society on the dangers of stroke,” said physician Elad Levy, professor and chairman of neurosurgery at the Jacobs School of Medicine and Biomedical Sciences at the University of Buffalo.
 “The brain is such a complex organ.
 And we need to do a better job at educating people that while you can’t modify your genes or family history, you can exercise more which keeps the blood flow pumping through your body.
 People who have high blood pressure, cholesterol and other weight issues are more susceptible.
 Even though we live in western New York where it can be cold, we have to keep moving.”

-Saada added that the medical community must also reach out to more primary care physicians and remind them to tell patients how their risk factors can lead to bad outcomes.
+Saada added that the medical community must also reach out to more primary care physicians and neurosurgeon experts and remind them to tell patients how their risk factors can lead to bad outcomes.

 Levy also added that it is important to keep this topic on the forefront of people’s minds.